insin/comments-owl-for-hacker-news/README.md

 ### List pages

 - Show new comment counts since you last viewed each item - clicking on the "X new" link will  highlight new comments and collapse comment trees which don't contain any new comments
-- Prevent accidental flagging on mobile by hiding the flag control or requiring confirmation
+- Prevent accidental flagging and hiding on mobile by making the "flag" and "hide" controls require confirmation, or hiding them

 ### Item pages